STARTech Early Ventures

 Series C in 2005

-Mirage Networks was a network security company focused on providing effective and user-friendly security solutions for enterprises.
-The company specialized in network access control technology, offering a comprehensive platform that allowed users to manage network access across various devices, endpoints, and operating systems.
-Mirage operated through a global network of resellers, original equipment manufacturers, and managed security service providers, ensuring its solutions were widely accessible and easily integrated into existing systems.
+Mirage Networks was a network security company focused on providing effective and easily manageable security solutions for enterprises.
+The company specialized in network-access technology and developed a comprehensive network access control platform.
+This platform allowed users to manage network access across various devices, endpoints, and operating systems.
+Mirage Networks operated through a global network of resellers, original equipment manufacturers, and managed security service providers, ensuring widespread availability of its solutions.

 Quickshift